bharatchitara/UserLogin_Node/README.md

 Technologies used:

 1. backend  - node.js (ES6 compatible).
-2. frontend  - current POSTMAN (later can be integrate with any front end tech.)
+2. frontend  - currently POSTMAN (later can be integrate with any front end tech.)
 3. db - mysql

 # dependencies: